wyz33/dsp/03-command_line.md

        syntax: touch FILENAME
 9. |: pipes output from left side of bar to the function on the right
-10. <,>: same as pipe, but directional
+10. <,>: same as pipe, but directional, and also can funnel input into a file.

 ---